-See BOR Policy 2.2.1.1 - System General Admissions.
-See BOR Policy 2.2.2.1 - Seamless Transfer of Credit.
+See BOR Policy 2.2.1.1 Admissions.

-See BOR 1 Oncy 2.2.2.1 - Seanness Transfer of Cree
+See BOR Policy 2.2.2.1 Seamless Transfer.

 Institutions shall institute a process by which prospective graduate students applying to the university are evaluated for admission using measures of achievement and promise while considering the context in which each student has demonstrated academic accomplishment.